massimopizzol/moutreach/_posts/2017-02-01-reporting-LCA-results-part-I.markdown

 But there is another problem that is not covered by these sources and that I often encounter when reviewing (and writing!)
 LCA reports: **how to structure** a LCA report.
 Poor structuring of LCA reports complicates the understanding of the study and ultimately impedes the comprehension of its message.

 So in this post I describe two typical problems in structuring LCA reports and propose practical solutions to overcome them.
 In the context of this post a _LCA report_ is defined as any document intended to thoroughly communicate the making and the outcome of a LCA study.
 Thus, here both a student project report and a scientific article are examples of LCA reports.
-As usual in this blog the proposed ideas and recommendations are based on my experience as LCA researcher and teacher, _so these are things that I have tried and work well **for me**_, but it's not dogma[^2].
+As usual in this blog the proposed ideas and recommendations are based on my experience as LCA researcher and teacher, _so these are things that I have tried and work well **for me**_, but it's not dogma.

 ## 1) The four ISO phases are not a report structure